andrew101sanders/FF7RebirthFovChanger/README.md

 The default fov of FF7 Rebirth is a pretty absurd 60 degrees.
 This is a simple C++ Console program to change the field of view in the PC version of Final Fantasy VII Rebirth.

+**Lyall's FF7RebirthFix is a more comprehensive FF7 Rebirth mod that includes adjusting gameplay FOV and disabling vignette.
+I recommend it over this program if you do not need to change the fov dynamically! https://github.com/Lyall/FF7RebirthFix**

 Shoutout to emoose's [FFVIIHook](https://www.nexusmods.com/finalfantasy7rebirth/mods/4) and Cheat Engine's pointer scan feature.

 ## Usage